 § 15220.
 Participation in Alternative Composite Deposits.

-(a) All private self-insured employers, active or revoked, shall be annually determined by the Manager to be either eligible or non-eligible for participation in the alternative composite deposit program.
+(a) All private self-insured employers, active or revoked, shall be annually determined by the Chief to be either eligible or non-eligible for participation in the alternative composite deposit program.
 Participation shall be as a fully participating self-insured employer or as a partially participating self-insured employer as provided in subsection (c)(1).

 (b) All non-eligible self-insurers shall be deemed “excluded”.
 The following self-insured employers shall be excluded from the alternative composite deposit program:

-(1) Any new private sector self insured employer during their first three full years of self insurance.
-An employer shall be considered a new self insured employer if, when it applied to become self insured, it did not possess an active Certificate of Consent to Self Insure issued pursuant to Labor Code Section 3700(b) for itself or for its parent, a subsidiary, or an affiliate employer.

-(2) Any former private self-insured employer that possesses a revoked Certificate of Consent to Self-Insure and is no longer required to submit a Self-Insurer's Annual Report pursuant to Section 15251 of this subchapter 2 because all known claims costs have been reported and all known claims are closed.
+(1) Any former private self-insured employer that possesses a revoked Certificate of Consent to Self-Insure and is no longer required to submit a Self-Insurer's Annual Report pursuant to Section 15251 of this subchapter 2 because all known claims costs have been reported and all known claims are closed.

-(3) Any former private self insured employer that possesses a revoked Certificate of Consent to Self Insure and is required to post no more than the minimum security deposit amount pursuant to Labor Code Section 3701(b).

-(4) Any current or former private self-insured employer to the extent it has sold off all or any portion of its workers' compensation liabilities under a special excess workers compensation insurance policy to an admitted carrier and has continued to post security deposit to secure such sold off liabilities for 3 years from the policy issuance date.
+(2) Any current or former private self-insured employer to the extent it has sold off all or any portion of its workers' compensation liabilities under a special excess workers compensation insurance policy to an admitted carrier and has continued to post security deposit to secure such sold off liabilities for 3 years from the policy issuance date.